alttch/eva3/doc/lm/macros.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Works similarly to :ref:`m_create_device` function but doesn't create new items,
-updating the item configuration of the existing ones.
+updating item configuration of the existing ones.

 .. code-block:: python